ntk148v/koker/README.md

 COMMANDS:
      ls       List all available images
-     pull     Pull an image or a repository from a registry rm       Remove a image
-     help, h  Shows a list of commands or help for one command
+     pull     Pull an image or a repository from a registry (using image's name) rm       Remove a image (using image's name) help, h  Shows a list of commands or help for one command

 OPTIONS: